- 1What Is the Pathophysiology of Erythema Nodosum?

 Whipple disease.

-Erythema nodosum is more common in females between 25 years to 40 years of age.
+Erythema nodosum is more common in females between 25 and 40 years of age.
 Both men and women show equal predilection before puberty.
 Ethnicity, geographical differences, and familial inheritance have triggered the etiological factors.

 Erythema nodosum is a delayed hypersensitivity reaction that affects a nonspecific skin reaction to different antigens.
 It is an immune-mediated skin reaction where the immune complexes are deposited in the subcutaneous fat venules, producing oxygen free radicals, tumor necrosis factor (TNF-alpha), and granuloma formation.